grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Looks simple, right?
+It looks simple, isn't it?
 Now, let's use this code as a basis to build a very primitive test framework, just to show the pieces that such frameworks consist of.
 As a step in that direction, we can extract the verification of the `result` into a reusable method -- after all, we will be adding division in a second, remember?
 So here goes:

 ```csharp
 public static void Main(string[] args)